andresharpe/cute/docs/CUTE-USAGE.md

 ## cute eval

-Tools to evaluate the quality the site and of LLM and translation output.
+Tools to evaluate the quality of generated content using the LLM and translation engine.

 ### cute eval content-generator